Retour

 Baby Bugatti will be released exclusively by Editions l'Odyssée to mark the 100th anniversary of the Baby's creation and the 50th anniversary of Rétromobile, from January 28 to February 1, 2026.

-This comprehensive book (400 pages) includes archives, never-before-seen old photographs, as well as previously unpublished plans of spare parts, anecdotes, and more.
+This comprehensive book (456 pages) includes more than 1000 illustrations, archives, never-before-seen old photographs, as well as previously unpublished plans of spare parts, anecdotes, and more.

 A Legend